-Are you ready to implement the MI program?
+Are you ready to implement MI in your team?

 Prior to filling out an application, please review the Implementation Readiness Checklist (pdf) to learn more about what is required to implement this evidence-based practice.

-Recognizing that it takes more than a 2½-day training to implement new practices, SAMHSA requests that participating NNED member teams commit to the full NNEDLearn 2020 training model which includes Prepare; Learn; Implement; and Sustain.
-Read more about NNEDLearn 2020.
+Recognizing that it takes more than a 3-day virtual intensive training to implement new practices, SAMHSA requests that participating NNED member teams commit to the full NNEDLearn 2021 training model which includes Prepare; Learn; Implement; and Sustain.
+Read more about NNEDLearn 2021.

 Objectives and expectations for each NNEDLearn stage for MI are as follows: